Army Medical Department (United States): History

-Both the AMEDD and the Army Medical Corps trace their origins back to July 27, 1775, when the Continental Congress established the "Army Hospital", which was at that time overseen by the "Director General and Chief Physician."
+Both the AMEDD and the United States Army Medical Corps trace their origins back to July 27, 1775, when the Continental Congress established the "Army Hospital", which was at that time overseen by the "Director General and Chief Physician."
+Pennsylvania and the middle colonies picked up the task of caring for the incapacitated soldiers in various makeshift ways.
 Congress provided an Army medical organization only in times of war or emergency until 1818, at which point it created a permanent "Medical Department."
 The Army Nurse Corps originated in 1901, the Dental Corps began in 1911, the Veterinary Corps in 1916, the Medical Service Corps emerged in 1917 (during WW I the Sanitary Corps was created as a temporary organization to relieve U.S. Army physicians from a variety of duties), and the Army Medical Specialist Corps came into existence in 1947.

-The Army Organization Act of 1950 renamed the Medical Department to "Army Medical Service" and on June 4, 1968.
-The Army Medical Service was renamed the Army Medical Department.
+The Army Organization Act of 1950 renamed the Medical Department to "Army Medical Service" and on June 4, 1968 the Army Medical Service was renamed to the Army Medical Department.